Trello vs ClickUp for small business (2026): I Tested Both

 Q: Can I migrate from Trello to ClickUp easily?

 Yes — ClickUp has a built-in Trello import tool that pulls in your boards, cards, and attachments.
-It's not 100% perfect (custom fields and Power-Up data can get messy), but it handles the basics well and typically takes under an hour for a small workspace.
-I've done this migration a few times and the main thing to watch out for is custom field mapping — budget 20 minutes to clean that up afterward.
+It's not perfect (custom fields and Power-Up data can get messy), but it handles the basics well and usually takes under an hour for a small workspace.
+I've done this migration a few times and the main thing to watch for is custom field mapping — budget 20 minutes to clean that up afterward.

 Q: Is Trello really free for small businesses?